pirasathv/reservatio/restdoc/booking/change/put.md

 **Code** : `400 Bad Request`

 **Content** : `The request content was malformed:
-               No usable value for partner
+               No usable value for email
                Did not find value which can be converted into java.lang.String`